jakecupani/foodsafety-pg/README.md

 ## For more information...
-...visit our [user manual](https://docs.google.com/document/d/1aExevIRlfnRhYMZTf55YC05FRbZzYaYNl-uxGEv27YQ/edit?usp=sharing) to get a more in depth look at our application, as well as how to use it and other useful tips.
+...visit our [user manual](https://github.com/jakecupani/foodsafety_pg/blob/shakern/UMANUAL.md) to get a more in depth look at our application, as well as how to use it and other useful tips.

-## Link to Developer Manual
+...visit our [developer manual]() to get a more technical look at our application, including how to load our application, run the server, and much more.

 ### Special Shoutouts
 We would like to thank the following citations for allowing our application to be as great as it is.
 Without their assistance, *Food Safety PG* would not have been as up to date as it is!